flapjack/flapjack-diner/README.md

 # TEST_NOTIFICATION
 {
   :summary => STRING,
-  :check => CHECK_ID, # one (and only one) of :check or :tag must be provided :tag => TAG_NAME    # :tag will send test notifications for all checks that this tag is associated with }
+  :check => UUID_STRING, # one (and only one) of :check or :tag must be provided :tag => UUID_STRING    # :tag will send test notifications for all checks that this tag is associated with }
 ```